 Marine seismic surveys are expected to suffer the worse due to its relative expense and additional risk

 Both offshore and onshore seismic survey services have been dominant by major service companies such Western Geco (Schlumberger), CGG, PGS, Polarcus, Dolphin Geophysical, COSL and BGP.
 These companies control more than 90% of the offshore seismic, with first 3 being the dominant players.
 There are more than 70 vessels operating worldwide, down from circa 140 in 2013, with different capabilities and geographic location.
 Majority of the vessels are owned by Western Geco, CGG and PGS.
 The same companies are in control of 75% streamers capacity.
 CGG and Western Geco are the most asset heavy companies and owned most of its equipment and vessel / truck fleet, followed by PGS.

 Due to cyclical demand nature in this segment, balancing supply against demand has always been a challenge.
 A common trend maintained by contractors in the segment to maintain a backlog to ensure high fleet utilization.
 In addition, fleet renewal and its timing is an issue for service providers.
-As of 2016, the number of new build vessels is far greater than the old vessels that will be taken out of the market.
+As of 2017, the number of new build vessels were greater than the old vessels that will be taken out of the market.
 In addition, new generation vessels are more efficient, which means shooting more seismic over the same period of time when compared to older vessels.
-With bearish outlook for worldwide exploration activities, the overcapacity issue might be more evident.
+With bearish outlook for worldwide exploration activities, the overcapacity issue might be still be evident.

 Track record and experience of service companies, that is essential for operators, in higher tier market in particular, make it hard to enter for new companies.
 In certain applications, equipment is proprietary to companies and is not available to a wider supplier base.
 Those tools are part of competitive advantage of top service companies.